 Time for a little story… Mr Drake followed the chickens and rooster everywhere.
 They very obviously put up with him.
 If he kept his distance, he was allowed to hang out with them.
 It’s that flock instinct.
 The instinct to flock supersedes everything, including species, in the duck world.
 Safety in numbers.

 Our Mr Pumpjack felt very bad for Mr Drake.
 He went out and bought a female duck and brought her home.
 She was a beautiful Wood Duck.
 Mr Drake fell instantly in love and followed her everywhere.

 Now Wood Ducks like to roost in trees.
 We would find Mr Drake walking around a certain tree or sat below and if we looked up, there would be Mrs Drake.
 However, Wood Ducks also like water, and nesting near or above it.
 So when Mrs Drake wanted a nest, she decided that she should explore beyond the Chateau’s enclosed land to a nearby river.

 If a duck has hatched with and grown up with certain other ducks, there’s a form of imprinting between them.
-Again, this can happen growing up with other species.
+This can happen growing up with other species, too.

 Both our imprinted, and thus grown up in the house ducks, Maggie and Gabby recognise our cats.
-However, if an outsider cat comes in to the boundaries of our land, the alarm is called out.
+However, if an outsider cat comes in to the boundaries of our land, the alarm is called out by the ducks.
 Our cats have learned to recognise this sound and scare them off.

 In the case of Gold Shaw Farm he has different breeds of duck that hang out together, even one duck that hangs out solely with geese, because she grew up with them.
 In this sort of case, there can be grief for these well known siblings if they die.